You want to declutter and organize your entire home, right?

 Here’s the deal: you have a life you want to live.
 And everything you own should assist you in living that life.

-It doesn’t matter how great the item is, if you dream is to be a travel blogger, all the items you own are preventing you from doing that full time.
+It doesn’t matter how great the item is; if your dream is to be a travel blogger, all the items you own are preventing you from doing that full-time.

-If your dream is to own a homestead, all the fancy dinnerware and cutesy decorations are creating more upkeep- when really, you need to be able to focus on maintaining the garden and preserving food.
+Suppose your dream is to own a homestead.
+In that case, all the fancy dinnerware and cutesy decorations are creating more upkeep- when really, you need to be able to focus on maintaining the garden and preserving food.

 If your dream is to volunteer your time to at-risk youth, all the excess in your home feels draining when you walk in, instead of being a calm retreat to come home to.